johninfra/johninfra/README.md

 ## Goals

-Currently pursuing an enterprise IT support/help desk role while continuing to build hands-on cybersecurity and infrastructure experience.
+Currently pursuing an enterprise IT support/help desk role while continuing to build hands-on system administration and infrastructure experience.

 ---